Shout and Sing

 Sung by: Romana and Ana Črnko from Gradišče na Kozjaku

-The two-part singing, consisting of one singing the lead and the other one above, is presented by the mother and daughter from Gradišče na Kozjaku who practice singing several narrative songs from memory.
-Among them, I Shall Go to the Monastery to Become a Nun, tells of a girl committing suicide having had to go to the monastery after experiencing love.
+The two-part singing, consisting of one singing the lead and the other one above, is presented by this mother-daughter duo from Gradišče na Kozjaku who practice singing several narrative songs from memory.
+Among them, I Shall Go to the Monastery to Become a Nun, tells of a girl committing suicide after having had to go to a monastery after experiencing love.
 The medieval setting of what used to be a very common song in central Slovenia supposedly reaches back to the 16th century, whereas its first known written sources date back to the late 19th century.
 In various versions the song remains part of the folk song repertoire.

 Recorded: Ljubljana, 25.
 9. 2009